-All first year buildings are fully furnished, air conditioned, smoke-free and feature suite style facilities – two persons share each room and four persons share a bathroom.
+All first-year buildings are fully furnished, air conditioned, smoke-free and feature suite style facilities – two persons share each room and four persons share a bathroom.
 Each wing has an academic lounge for quiet study along with a social lounge containing a kitchenette, microwave, and cable television.
 Woodland Hall boasts an activity wing with rooms for academic and social programs and a 24-hour computer lab.
-All residents of Bluff Hall, Prairie Hall and Woodland Hall are required to purchase a meal plan.
+Residents of Bluff Hall, Prairie Hall and Woodland Hall must purchase a meal plan.
 Residence halls are staffed 24 hours a day with controlled access and video surveillance.
 Regular patrols of the area are conducted by University Police.

-Woodland Hall residents have the opportunity to participate in a number of academic and social programs.
+Woodland Hall residents can participate in a number of academic and social programs.
 Residents can run for the Woodland Area Council executive board, attend Area Council meetings or join the Residence Housing Association (RHA).
 Both the Woodland Area Council and RHA host programs and social opportunities, influence Housing policy and work with other organizations within Housing and on-campus.
 Woodland Hall hosts an bonfire every fall and Woodstock in the spring – just a couple examples of how you can get involved!